 Many times, people wonder what their first day at Foundations Asheville will be like.
 Though no first day or any day thereafter is ‘typical’, here are a few things that you can expect when you first arrive.

-First, students will be living in one of our two houses in North Asheville.
+First, students will be living in one of our three houses in North Asheville.
 After arriving and getting unpacked, students then meet with our director of education and career.

 From here, staff help students set both short and long term goals to accomplish in the coming months at Foundations.
 After goals are set, mentors help students create a schedule of concept areas to work on every week so that steps are taken to achieving these goals.